-Developing Merchandising/Sales Promotion Curriculum.
+440 Developing Merchandising/Sales Promotion Curriculum.
 3 hrs.

-Conduct library research, review merchandising and sales promotion content, objectives, identify content appropriate for the target group, prepare teaching outlines, and design evaluation instruments

-442 Principles of Prevocational Exploration.
+Conduct library research, review merchandising and sales promotion content, objectives, identify content appropriate for the target group, prepare teaching outlines, and design evaluation instru- 442 ments.
+Principles of Prevocational Exploration.
 3 hrs.

-Study of the prevocational exploration delivery system and develop instructional units which include goals, objectives, and criteria for evaluation of students.
+Study of the prevocational exploration delivery system and develop instructional units which in- clude goals, objectives, and criteria for evaluation of students.
 444 Practicum in Prevocational Exploration, I. 3 hrs.

-Participants make revisions to instructional units, organize a Career Exploration Club and recognize apprenticeship opportunities.
-(PR: ATE 442)

-446 Practicum in Prevocational Exploration, II.
+Participants make revisions to instructional units, organize a Career Exploration Club and recog- nize apprenticeship opportunities.
+(PR: ATE 442) 446 Practicum in Prevocational Exploration, II.
 3 hrs.
 Participants modify the 36-lesson plan project, incorporate additional "hands-on" activities, examine teaching strategies, and design activities for community involvement such as an advisory committee.
-(PR: ATE 444)

-449 Occupational Analysis and Instructional Design.
+(PR: ATE 444) 449 Occupational Analysis and Instructional Design.
 3 hrs.

-Analyzing an occupation to identify knowledge and skills; use of the analysis to develop problemsolving objectives and instructional plans; emphasis on approaches to facilitate student achievement of objectives.
+Analyzing an occupation to identify knowledge and skills; use of the analysis to develop problem- solving objectives and instructional plans; emphasis on approaches to facilitate student achievement of objectives.
 450 Interpersonal Skills in the Workplace.
 3 hrs.

-Course is designed to provide opportunities to learn in preparation for career success with supervisors, co-workers, clients, and customers.
+Course is designed to provide opportunities to learn in preparation for career success with supervi- sors, co-workers, clients, and customers.
 Human relations skills are examined and related to business success.
 460-463 Staff Development.
 1-4 hrs.
-I, II, S.

-Courses and activities designed to meet specific inservice needs of public school personnel.
+I, II, S. Courses and activities designed to meet specific inservice needs of public school personnel.
 Credit may be used for certificate renewal and salary upgrading if approved, but not in degree programs.
 Identifying course titles will vary.
 CR/NC grading.
 465 Career Exploration and Development.
 3 hrs.
 Exploring principles and techniques for career planning and job search.
 An overview of strategies for gaining a competitive edge in the labor market and experiencing a successful career beginning.
 469 Business and Occupational Teaching Methods.
 3 hrs.

-Survey of materials and methods for developing competencies in teaching business education and/or occupational training programs.
+Survey of materials and methods for developing competencies in teaching business education and/ or occupational training programs.
 470 Practicum in Adult and Technical Education.
 1-4 hrs.
 Individually designed field experience under supervision of the faculty; such experience related to the student's future professional role.
-(GRADING: CR/NC)

-485-488 Independent Study, 1-4 hrs.
+(GRADING: CR/NC) 480-483 Special Topics.
+1-4 hrs.
+485-488 Independent Study.
+1-4 hrs.
 Focused study of a topic in adult or technical education selected cooperatively by student and faculty advisor; hours credit to be determined by magnitude of the project .
 489 Grant Proposal Writing for Business and Industry.
 3 hrs.
 This course provides a step-by-step guide to the proposal writing process, from the initial stages of planning, to outlining, to writing the first draft, to preparing the final document, to preparing materials for an oral presentation.
 491-494 Workshop.
 1-4 hrs.

-A study of practical applications in selected subject areas of Adult/Technical Education (ATE 491, 492; CR/NC GRADING)

-495 Historical Developments in Workforce Preparation.
+A study of practical applications in selected subject areas of Adult/Technical Education (ATE 491, 492; CR/NC GRADING) 495 Historical Developments in Workforce Preparation.
 3 hrs.
 An in-depth study of technical education legislation and theory that shaped workforce preparation in the United States.
 495H-496H Readings for Honors in Business Education.
 2-4; 2-4 hrs.
 Open only to students of outstanding ability.
 See Honors Courses.

-ANTHROPOLOGY (ANT)
+ANTHD 201 DPOLOGY (ANT) Cultural Anthropology, 3 hrs.
+401 Cultural Antimodology, 5 lifs.